Perspective | What the NCAA men’s tournament selection committee got right, and wrong

 The real sleeper might be Virginia Tech, the ACC tournament champion.
 The Hokies are white-hot right now and should beat Texas and would be a tough out for Purdue in the second round.

-The committee always throws at least one bouquet to a nonpower five team, and the beneficiary this season was Wyoming, which gets to play Indiana in Dayton.
+The committee always throws at least one bouquet to a non-Power Five team, and the beneficiary this season was Wyoming, which gets to play Indiana in Dayton.

 Something tells me chalk won’t fly in this region.
 Heck, Akron could beat UCLA in the first round.
 Never sleep on the Zips.